Littleton High School (Colorado): Academics

-In 1994, Littleton High School was named one of eight "World Class Schools" in the US and Canada, selected by the National Association of Secondary School Principals.
+In 1994, Tim Westerberg, the principal of Littleton High School at the time, attempted to shift the school to a performance-based graduation system rather than one based on attendance.
+His goal was to ensure that students graduated based on demonstrated skills and competencies rather than just time spent in class.
+Although he believed the system was effective, the Littleton Board of Education ultimately reversed the decision.

 Athletics

-Athletic programs at LHS include baseball, men's and women's basketball, cheerleading, cross country, football, men's and women's golf, men's lacrosse, poms, men's and women's soccer, softball, swimming, men's and women's tennis, track and field, wrestling, and volleyball.
+Athletic programs at LHS include baseball, men's and women's basketball, cross country, football, men's and women's golf, men's lacrosse, poms, men's and women's soccer, softball, swimming, men's and women's tennis, track and field, wrestling, and volleyball.

-In 2005, the Littleton men's track team placed 2nd overall at the 5A state championship.
-They were led by 4 × 100 m relay gold medalists Nate Yorks and Shane Cronin who won individual silver medals, 2nd only to 100m/200m state record holder, Jeremy Dodson.
-Yorks finished in 2nd place in the 100m dash and 200m dash, while Cronin finished in 2nd place in the 400m dash and 4 × 400 m relay.
+In 2005, the Littleton men's track team placed second overall at the 5A state championship.
+They were led by 4 × 100 m relay gold medalists Nate Yorks and Shane Cronin, who won individual silver medals, second only to 100m/200m state record holder, Jeremy Dodson.
+Yorks finished in second place in the 100m dash and 200m dash, while Cronin finished in second place in the 400m dash and 4 × 400 m relay.
 Yorks and Cronin ran splits of 45.9 seconds and 47.0 seconds, breaking the Littleton High School 100m dash, 200m dash, 400m dash, and 4 × 100 m relay records.

 Performing arts

 Littleton High school has a long history of exceptional performing arts in theater, band, and vocal music since its inception in 1907.

 The drama program presents several productions each year, with auditions open to all students.
-These productions include a fall play and a winter musical.
-Additionally, students may have opportunities to audition for or work on crews for student-directed plays throughout the year.
+These include a fall play and a winter musical.
+Students may audition for or work on crews for student-directed plays throughout the year.

 The theater has been home to hundreds of productions since the school's inception more than one hundred years ago, including well known works such as Camelot, Taming of the Shrew, Oklahoma, Seussical, The Mystery of Edwin Drood, The Laramie Project, and All in the Timing.
 In the spring of 2008, the school housed the original play The Cliff's Edge, written, acted, and directed by the students of the senior Theater Company class of 2008, and End Process, written and directed by the 2009 senior Theater Company (auditions were open to anyone).
 Many of these performances have been recognized and reviewed by Colorado Backstage, a web theater critic site for professional productions across the state.
-In 2012, the theater department produced Legally Blonde: The Musical which received 10 nominations in the Bobby G Awards.
-In 2022, the theater department produced Into the Woods which was nominated for 4 Bobby G Awards and won 1 for Best Directing.
+In 2012, the theater department produced Legally Blonde: The Musical, which received ten nominations in the Bobby G Awards.
+In 2022, the theater department produced Into the Woods, which was nominated for four Bobby G Awards and won one for Best Directing.